 For example, by using IMRT, one is able to deliver a higher dose to the tumor mass as well as deliver different doses to the surrounding lymph nodes, depending on the lymph node risk level of harbouring disease.
 This is known as dose painting.
 It is also used to increase the level of normal tissue sparing, so as to lower the risk of unwanted side effects.
 This form of treatment is used frequently in head and neck cancers, prostate cancers and pelvic tumors.

 Volumetric modulated arc therapy [VMAT] involves the use of external radiation therapy beams being directed in a series of arcs or angles to allow for greater access to tumour.
-VMAT allows more difficult tumours, such as ones wrapped around other important structures, to be targeted precisely.
+VMAT allows more difficult tumours, such as the ones wrapped around other important structures, to be targeted precisely.

 Image-guided radiation therapy [IGRT] is a radiation therapy which utilises advanced imaging equipment and computer software to accurately target tumours.
 This minimises the impact on surrounding healthy tissues, resulting in fewer potential side effects from treatment.

 Brachytherapy is a special form of internal radiation therapy where a radioactive source is placed close to or inside the tumour.

 "I guarantee my very best expertise delivered with compassion and dignity as we journey TOGETHER to BEAT this dreaded illness."